-The sustainability characteristics of a specific amount of RFNBO can only be used once and for one application (e.g. as renewable fuel under RED II).
-Double-counting is not allowed and represents a serious violation of CertifHy EU RFNBO Voluntary Scheme requirements.
-The double-counting of individual sustainability characteristics, such as the GHG savings, is also prohibited.
-To minimise the risk of double-counting, an eligible and high-level member of staff of the Economic Operator issuing the Proof of Sustainability must sign a statement/ declaration confirming the awareness that double-counting is not allowed.
-The Economic Operators must declare the names of all schemes they participate in and must provide the Auditor with all relevant information and documentation on the schemes used.
+The sustainability characteristics of a specific amount of RFNBO can only be used once and for one application (e.g. as renewable fuel under Revised Directive EU/2018/2001).
+Double-counting is not allowed and represents a serious violation of the CertifHy EU RFNBO Voluntary Scheme requirements.
+The double-counting of individual sustainability characteristics, such as the GHG emissions savings, is also prohibited.
+To minimise the risk of double-counting, an eligible and high-level member of staff of the Economic Operator issuing the Proof of Sustainability must sign a statement/declaration confirming his or her awareness that double-counting is not allowed.
+Economic Operators must declare the names of all schemes they participate in and must provide the Auditor with all relevant information and documentation related to the other schemes used.

-Sustainability characteristics can only be assigned to consignments of gas that have been registered in the Union Database, once the database is fully operational for covering gaseous value chains.
-The mass balance of the interconnected infrastructure carrying the gas has to be in its entirety covered by the Union Database.
+Sustainability characteristics can only be assigned to consignments of gas that have been registered in the Union Database.